Facial rejuvenation

 Facial rejuvenation is a cosmetic treatment (or series of cosmetic treatments), which aims to restore a youthful appearance to the human face.
 Facial rejuvenation can be achieved through either surgical and/or non-surgical options.
 Procedures can vary in invasiveness and depth of treatment.
 Surgical procedures can restore facial symmetry through targeted procedures and facial restructuring and skin alterations.
 Non-surgical procedures can target specific depths of facial structures and treat localized facial concerns such as wrinkles, skin laxity, hyperpigmentation and scars.

+Facial plastic surgery procedure performed under sterile operating room conditions.

 Surgical (invasive) facial rejuvenation procedures can include a brow lift (forehead lift), eye lift (blepharoplasty), facelift (rhytidectomy), chin lift and neck lift.
 Non-surgical (non-invasive) facial rejuvenation treatments can include chemical peels, neuromodulator (such as botox), dermal fillers, laser resurfacing, photorejuvenation, radiofrequency, and ultrasound.

 Visual appraisal of facial youthfulness

 Human visual perception is notable for its sensitivity and accuracy in estimating our perceived age by instant pattern recognition of facial features.
 Often, human faces with no measurable difference in facial geometry and appearance are perceived as having different ages.
 This mechanism is not yet entirely understood, but there may be a relation to the subtle changes in facial bone structure related below.